daleharvey/jshint-mode/README.markdown

     ;; Turns on flymake for all files which have a flymake mode (add-hook 'find-file-hook 'flymake-find-file-hook)

+Flymake displays an overlay when hovering the mouse over the highlighted line.
+If you want to see the messages in the status buffer at the bottom of the emacs window you can set the following variables in your .emacs:

+    ;; Show error/warning message in status buffer (custom-set-variables '(help-at-pt-timer-delay 0.5) '(help-at-pt-display-when-idle '(flymake-overlay)))

 Note to Emacs.app users
 =======================